I’m revisiting old poems, letters, notes, and various other writings that I’ll be including in memoir number two.

 In the letter, I said it wasn’t to blame or hurt him, just to help me since I was having health issues such as depression, anxiety, panic attacks and back pain to the point of barely being able to walk.
 At age 32!

-There is no return response to that letter.
+There was no return response to that letter.

 Reading those letters proved I’ve been a lifelong seeker of the truth, and have spent my life thinking it was me who needed to change while those around me never did.